whyhankee/dbwrkr/README.md

 ### retry()

-This will create a new (retry) event with the data of the current event.
-Will also increase the retryCount on the new event.
+Create a new retry event with the data of the current event, Will increase the retryCount on the new event.

 ```
 wrkr.retry(event, when, (err, eventIds) => {